Application instructions are located at the bottom of the page.

 invites applications for a

-and written instructions, work from drawings, blueprints and
+the ability to follow oral and written instructions, work from

-sketches to assess material and equipment needs and possess
+drawings, blueprints and sketches to assess material and equipment

-knowledge and practice of safety rules that are related to the
+needs and possess the knowledge and practice of safety rules

-trade.
-The Maintenance Plumber will be expected to work
+related to the trade.
+The maintenance plumber will also be expected

-- Learn and follow University of Montana safety policies and
+the University of Montana’s safety policies and procedures and to

-- Possess or be able to obtain, a valid Montana driver’s
+- Must possess, or be able to obtain, a valid Montana driver’s

 - Experience in the standard practices, methods, and processes in